Wellbeing mattersPhysical activity

 Regular cycling can benefit your health, save you time and money and help the environment.

-The National recommendations for physical activity are accumulate 30 minutes on most days of the week.
+The National recommendation for physical activity are to accumulate 30 minutes on most days of the week.
 Cycling will help you achieve this.
 It will also help you lose or maintain a healthy body weight and protect your heart from heart disease and related conditions.

-Cycling will save you money as once you have bought your bike there are very little costs and you save on fuel and parking.
+Cycling will save you money as once you have bought your bike there are very few costs and you save on fuel and parking.
 It will also save you time as many journeys are 1-2 miles and often can be cycled faster than driving.
-There is also the beneficial effect on the environment as you are reducing your carbon footprint.
+There is also a beneficial effect on the environment as you reduce your carbon footprint.

 Read more about The Health Benefits of Cycling.